Manuel Noriega: Murder of Spadafora and aftermath

 Hugo Spadafora was a physician and political activist who had first clashed with Noriega when they were both members of Torrijos's government.
 Though an ally of Torrijos, he and Noriega had been personal enemies for a long time.
 Despite not being a member of the opposition, he became a vocal critic of Noriega after returning to Panama from Guatemala in 1981.
-Spadafora amassed evidence of corruption within the government by using his position as an ally of Torrijos to question Noriega's allies, including Rodriquez and Carlton.
+Spadafora amassed evidence of corruption within the government by using his position as an ally of Torrijos to question Noriega's allies, including Rodriguez and Carlton.
 This included a lengthy conversation with Carlton in mid-1985 after his drug operations had collapsed due to conflicts over a missing shipment, and he had received negative publicity in the Panamanian press.
 In September 1985 he accused Noriega of having connections to drug trafficking and announced his intent to expose him.
 The drug trafficking charges threatened Noriega's support among his own constituency of middle class individuals who had benefited under his and Torrijos's government.

 According to writers R. M. Koster and Guillermo Sánchez, on an occasion when Spadafora was traveling by bus from Costa Rica to Panama, witnesses saw him being detained by the PDF after crossing the border.
 His decapitated body was later found wrapped in a United States Postal Service mail bag showing signs of brutal torture.
 Noriega was widely believed to be responsible for the murder, and according to Koster and Sánchez, the U.S. had intelligence implicating Noriega.
 On the day of Spadafora's arrest, the U.S. National Security Agency monitored a telephone conversation between Noriega and Luis Córdoba, the military commander in Chiriquí province where Spadafora was arrested.
 During the conversation Córdoba told Noriega, "We have the rabid dog."
-Noriega responded "And what does one do with a dog that has rabies?"
+Noriega responded, "And what does one do with a dog that has rabies?"

 Spadafora's murder badly damaged Noriega's image, both within and outside Panama, and created a crisis for the Panamanian regime.
 Barletta, who was in New York City when Spadafora was murdered in September 1985, announced his intention to appoint an independent commission to investigate the murder.
 Upon his return to Panama, however, he was forced to resign by the PDF and was replaced by Vice President Eric Arturo Delvalle.
 Barletta was highly regarded in the Reagan administration, and his removal brought a downturn in the relations between the U.S. and Noriega.
 After Spadafora's murder the U.S. began to view Noriega as a liability rather than an asset, despite his ongoing support for U.S. interventions elsewhere.
 The U.S. response included reducing economic assistance and pressuring Panama to reform its banking secrecy laws, crack down on narcotics trafficking, investigate the murder of Spadafora, and reduce the PDF's role in the government.
 The response to Spadafora's murder created divisions within the PRD, and further damaged the credibility of the government-controlled news media.